ashtongraves/shooting-stars-clan-server/README.md

   - Open a terminal or command prompt in the folder you've extracted the code to, and run the following command:
     - docker build -t "shooting-stars-server" .
 ## Step 2: Create a volume
+- A volume will serve as permanent storage where you will keep your database file.
+Docker instances are TEMPORARY meaning that whenever you shut down the program, it wipes all data you saved and starts from scratch when it starts up.
+Volumes will serve as our permanent storage that you can map to your docker instance.
+You can use the following command:
+  - docker volume create database-volume
 ## Step 3: Run your docker image
 - On your terminal or command prompt, run the following:
   - docker run -p [your host computers port]:[port environment variable] -mount source=[your volume name],target=[your database folder] shooting-stars-server